 Supplying as much evidence as possible will increase the likelihood that your application will be approved and that you will receive the disability benefits that you so sorely need.

 Fewer things are more complex and confusing than applying for Social Security benefits, especially when you suffer from unfamiliar condition like narcolepsy.
-When you’re preparing to apply for social security disability, or have been denied your benefits, you should consider getting help from The Law Offices of Dr. Bill LaTour.
-Bill LaTour and his experienced legal team are here to help you to get the benefits that you deserve and are counting on to move on with your life.
+When you’re preparing to apply for social security disability, or have been denied your benefits, you should consider getting help from a social security disability lawyer.
+Dr. Bill LaTour and his experienced legal team are here to help you to get the benefits that you deserve and are counting on to move on with your life.
 Contact us right away to learn more about how we can help you fight for your Social Security benefits.